metalsoft-io/metalcloud-sdk-go/docs/FibreChannelFabric.md

 ### NewFibreChannelFabric

-`func NewFibreChannelFabric(fabricType string, topologyType string, ) *FibreChannelFabric`
+`func NewFibreChannelFabric(fabricType FabricType, topologyType FabricTopologyType, ) *FibreChannelFabric`

 NewFibreChannelFabric instantiates a new FibreChannelFabric object This constructor will assign default values to properties that have it defined,